 (British Council ) - Co-team lead

-Activities: Co-leading the evaluation and monitoring components of the programme.
-Designed and managed a mixed-methods theory based evaluation design, using contribution analysis and insights from social norms theory to capture evidence against the Theory of Change.
-Designed the project monitoring framework and tools, incorporating a range of observational and participatory monitoring methods in order to capture evidence of changing attitudes and behaviours among young people.
+Melanie co-led the evaluation and monitoring components of the £1.7 million DFID-funded programme, designing and managing a mixed-methods theory based evaluation using contribution analysis, outcome harvesting and insights from social norms theory to capture evidence against the theory of change.
+She also co-designed the project monitoring framework and tools, incorporating a range of observational and participatory monitoring methods in order to capture evidence of changing attitudes and behaviours among young people.

 (IDS) - Consultant

-Activities: Provided support and expertise to develop the framework for the realist evaluation and process tracing aspects of the evaluation; elaborating a process-tracing mechanism and creating draft CMO configurations.
-Working with the lead researcher on the data analysis for the realist evaluation and process tracing components.
+Melanie provided support and expertise to develop the framework for the realist evaluation and process tracing aspects of the evaluation, and conducted data analysis for the process tracing component.

 (British Council) - Project Manager

-Activities: Conducted an evaluability assessment of the Culture & Development strategy, using a document review and key informant interviews to examine existing M&E data and systems within the British Council and assess their strengths and weaknesses.
-Led the development of the toolkit based on the evaluability assessment findings.
-The toolkit included a revised Theory of Change for Culture & Development, and practical M&E guidelines and data collection and analysis tools – designed to meet the specific needs of project staff as well as the challenges of measuring cultural and artistic impact.
+Melanie conducted an evaluability assessment of the British Council’s Culture & Development strategy, using a document review and key informant interviews to assess M&E data and systems within the British Council.
+She led the development of a Culture & Development toolkit for British Council staff, providing practical M&E guidelines and data collection and analysis tools to measure cultural and artistic impact.

 (GEF, World Bank) - Consultant